smk291/Solarized/README.md

 # Solarized Mono

-Solarized Mono modifies the Solarized color scheme Sublime Text package so that source code is rendered in just two colors: a background color and a foreground color.
+Solarized is a popular color scheme.
+Solarized Mono modifies the Sublime Text 3 scheme so that text is rendered in just two colors: a background color and a foreground color.

 ![](https://raw.githubusercontent.com/smk291/Solarized-Mono/master/solarizedmonolight.jpg)